SuperOfficeDocs/superoffice-docs/docs/en/api/web-services/howto/custom-objects/custom-objects-search.md

 title: Custom objects search
 description: How to use custom objects to search for information
 author: Eivind Fasting
-so.date: 04.28.2024
+date: 04.28.2024
-so.version: 10
+version: 10
-keywords: custom object, search, DatabaseTable, TableRecord, extra table so.topic: howto so.audience: api so.audience.tooltip: SuperOffice APIs and database
+keywords: custom object, search, DatabaseTable, TableRecord, extra table
+topic: howto
+audience: api
+audience_tooltip: SuperOffice APIs and database
 ---

 # How to use custom objects to search for information